TomerPacific/enhanced_drop_down/README.md

                })
 ```

-3. The data source can be a custom object
+To give an example of the aforementioned usage of a custom object in your data, you need to use the **fieldToPresent** argument.

 ```
-EnhancedDropDown.withDataObject(
+EnhancedDropDown.withData(
-                dropdownLabelTitle: "My People",
+                dropdownLabelTitle: "EDW With Data Object",
                 dataSource: [new Person("First", "Last", 10),
                               new Person("Last", "First", 20)],
                 defaultOptionText: "Choose Person",